nanomq/nanomq/docs/en_US/access-control/acl.md

 ## Configuration Example

 This configuration defines various rules for different users and topics, providing a flexible mechanism for managing permissions.
+Please write the rules in the correct format into the `nanomq_acl.conf` file and `include` it in `nanomq.conf`, as described in the [Access Control Introduction](introduction.md).
 ```bash
 rules = [
   ## Allow MQTT client using username "dashboard"  to subscribe to "$SYS/#" topics